SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-24-natural-immunity-persistence.md

 So&hellip; alternative (a), periodic boosters, is the likely future.

 That's why I was struck by this (__NB:__ "MI" = myocardial infarction, basically a heart attack;
-"PE" = pulmonary embolism, clotting in the lung that's often instanty fatal):
+"PE" = pulmonary embolism, clotting in the lung that's often instantly fatal):

 <blockquote class="twitter-tweet">
   <p lang="en" dir="ltr">